 War, terrorism, natural disasters, financial crisis, global warming, rape, murder, scams, molestation.
 When is the appropriate age to share on the above topics?

 As early as 3 years old.
 Under the Kinderland’s Current Affairs topic on safety and as a topic in one of our broad themes on People and Me, we discuss on community helpers, community places and some pillars of defense.
 Two that are very relevant to children are on the topics of social defense and psychological defense.
-Children learn that it is a shared and common interest to look out for each other and be mentally strong when faced with crisis.
+Children learn that it is a shared and common interest to look out for each other and be mentally strong when faced with a crisis.
 They are also exposed to such ideas through media, videos and poster advertisements at MRT stations and bus interchanges.

-Apart from the usual fire evacuation procedures taught in all preschools, our children in workplace childcare are aware of lockdown procedures in case of there are strikes and acts of aggression towards the ministries.
+Apart from the usual fire evacuation procedures taught in all preschools, our children in workplace childcare are aware of lockdown procedures in case there are strikes and acts of aggression towards the ministries.
 Government buildings tend to be targets of terrorism and this something additional that children enroll in workplace childcare have to acclimatize to.

-For very young children, it is good for them to have stranger anxiety because this will assist them in learning to identify High Risk Strangers (unknown Individuals) and separate them from Low Risk Strangers (teachers, staff, visitors coming to the centre, relatives they have never met before).
+For very young children, it is good for them to have stranger anxiety because this will assist them in learning to identify High-Risk Strangers (unknown Individuals) and separate them from Low-Risk Strangers (teachers, staff, visitors coming to the centre, relatives they have never met before).

 How can I share in a way that is not intimidating?

 Do it after a family activity where children are receptive and willing to listen.
 It can also be something you can use to extend an interesting accidental event that you or your child witnessed.

 Infographics taken from articles, picture discussions, cartoons, comic strips and educational videos are great ways to introduce a Current Affairs or to summarise it.